yoneda/react-redux-me/README.md

 netlify deploy --prod
 ```

-alternatively, you can deoloy this app through travis CI.
+Alternatively, you can deoloy this app through travis CI.

 ```
 git push
 ```

-## task management
+## Task management
-all tasks are managed by kanban board on trello.
+All tasks are managed by kanban board on trello.
 https://trello.com/b/GOhxeZCZ/portfolio2019

-## design management
+## Design management
-check design of this site on figma.
+Check design of this site on figma.
 https://www.figma.com/file/TOnQxcwHqdVGm8a89SKjFZ/portfolio2019